 At first glance, they may not seem like an ideal herbal infusion.
 In addition to being a popular food amongst caterpillars and butterflies, they bear needle-like points which are extremely irritating to the skin.

-However, stinging nettles make a fantastic tonic herb and culinary herb and can be used as an ingredient in everything from pasta dishes to soups and stews to herbal teas and tonics.
+However, stinging nettles make a fantastic culinary herb and can be used as an ingredient in everything from pasta dishes to soups and stews to herbal teas and tonics.
 Nettle leaves and roots may be used topically as a powder or juice, or be consumed in food, beverage, or supplement form.

 How to Make Nettle Tea